minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 Though we expected to see `x` and `y` have the values 2 and 1, respectively, we actually saw that they still had their original values 1 and 2.

-To see why this doesn’t work, let’s bring a volunteer onstage.
-We’ll ask her to pour orange juice and milk into two separate glasses representing two different `int`.
+To see why this doesn't work, let's bring a volunteer onstage.
+We'll ask her to pour orange juice and milk into two separate glasses representing two different `int`.
 If we ask her to swap the orange juice and milk, she wisely chooses to use another glass.
 This glass represents some temporary storage